reactabular/reactabular/packages/reactabular-column-extensions/README.md

 **`extensions.resizableHeader({ window, onDragColumn, props }) => <extension>`**

-`resizableHeader` accepts `window` so you can make resizing work in an iframe.
+`resizableHeader` injects the configuration required for resizable headers if `header.resizable` is set.
+It accepts `window` so you can make resizing work in an iframe.
 Most often you don't need to touch the parameter, though.
 You should define `onDragColumn(width, { column }` handler and deal with the new width there. `reactabular-resizable` can be useful there. `props` allow you to inject custom styling/props to `resizable.column`.

 **`extensions.sortableHeader({ sortingColumns, onSort, props, strategy }) => <extension>`**

-`sortableHeader` is a light wrapper to `sortabular`.
+`sortableHeader` is a light wrapper to `sortabular` that gets injected if `header.sortable` is set.
 It sets logic and user interface needed for altering sorting state.
 It also injects sort reset transform. `sortingColumns`, `onSort(sortingColumns)`, `props`, and `strategy` follow `sortabular` interface. `props` allow you to customize styling/props of `sortabular.sort`.

 **`extensions.toggleChildrenCell({ idField, parentField, onToggleShowingChildren, props, rows }) => <extension>`**

-`toggleChildrenCell` has been designed to work with nested tree data of `treetabular`.
+`toggleChildrenCell` gets injected if `cell.toggleChildren` is set.
+It has been designed to work with nested tree data of `treetabular`.
 It allows you to customize tree `idField` and `parentField`.
 In addition you have to define what happens when children are toggled using `onToggleShowingChildren(rowIndex)`.
 If you want to customize `treetabular.toggleChildren`, you can pass `props` to it.
 The extension also expects you to pass the rows of your application to it.

 ## Column Extension Example